Conor Fitzsimmons: Castleford Tigers

-Fitzsimmons commenced his top-level playing career in the 2016 Super League season with Castleford (Heritage № 968).
+Fitzsimmons commenced his top-level playing career in the 2016 Super League season with Castleford.

 Newcastle Thunder

 In November 2017 he signed for Newcastle.
 He has previously played for English Super League club Castleford and spent the 2017 season on loan with Workington Town.

 Workington Town

-Fitzsimmons signed for Workington Town for the 2020 season and in was named their 'Player of the Year' in 2022.
+Fitzsimmons signed for Workington Town for the 2020 season and was named their 'Player of the Year' in 2022.

 York City Knights

 In October 2022, he joined the York RLFC on a two-year deal.

+Sheffield Eagles

+On 14 October 2025 it was reported that he had joined Sheffield Eagles on a two-year deal.